 The Company considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
-As of June 30, 2021 and December 31, 2020, cash and cash equivalents consisted primarily of checking and savings deposits and money market fund holdings.
+As of June 30, 2022 and December 31, 2021, cash and cash equivalents consisted primarily of checking and savings deposits, money market fund holdings, and commercial paper.